Klagarge/BachelorThesis-OTSecurity/03-tail/glossary.typ

       short: "ASK",
       long: "Amplitude-Shift Keying",
       group: "Communications",
-      description: [Amplitude-shift keying (ASK) is a form of modulation in which the amplitude of a carrier wave is varied in proportion to that of a modulating signal.], ),
+      description: [Amplitude-shift keying (ASK) is a form of modulation in which the amplitude of a carrier wave is varied proportionally to that of a modulating signal.], ),
     (
       key: "fsk",